tarantool/doc/doc/reference/tooling/tt_cli/tt_interactive_console.rst

 \\set table_colum_width WIDTH, \\xw WIDTH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Set maximum printed width of a table cell content.
+Set the maximum printed width of a table cell content.
 If the length exceeds this value,
 it continues on the next line starting from the `+` (plus) sign.

 Shorthand: ``\xw``